d0ruk/statick/README.md

 ## WIP

-This is a CLI to upload a folder of your static assets to the selected provider's cloud storage.
+This is a CLI to upload a folder containing your static app to the selected provider's cloud storage.
 Currently only works with ``` provider: aws``` and hosts from an S3 bucket endpoint.

 Compatible with any version since LTS:Boron (v6.9.0)